DeependuV/backend-new/Readme.md

 # sessions and cookies both are being used in this project for security purpose
 Access token is not stored in dtabase whereas refresh token is stored

+# multer increases thing in request object and gives us access to req.files